Radical Pietism: Beliefs

 Unlike Pietistic Lutherans, Radical Pietists believe in separation from the established Lutheran Churches.
 They believe that Christians can live through direct empowerment of the Holy Ghost rather than relying on a complex hierarchy.
 Churches in the tradition of Radical Pietism teach the necessity of the New Birth, in which one has a personal conversion experience to Christ.
 Radical Pietists emphasize the importance of holy living and thus frequently practice fasting and prayer.
 They also believe in non-resistance and thus "forbid Christians to shed blood."

 With regard to baptism, many Radical Pietists, such as the Schwarzenau Brethren, hold to the teaching of trine (triple) baptism: "that the original and apostolic form of baptism was to immerse the candidate forward into the water three times (once in the name of the Father, once in the name of the Son, and once in the name of the Spirit)."
 Radical Pietists, such as the Schwarzenau Brethren and the River Brethren, also practice the lovefeast, which includes footwashing and the holy kiss, as well as closed communion.
 The Radical Pietistic communities do not believe in the swearing of oaths.
 They resolve problems in the community at the congregational level under church councils presided by elders, rather than in civil courts.
 Members who sin openly are visited by the elders and encouraged to repent of their transgressions.

 Active communities

 Churches in the Radical Pietist movement include the Baptist General Conference, the Community of True Inspiration (Inspirationalists), members of the International Federation of Free Evangelical Churches (such as the Evangelical Covenant Church and the Evangelical Free Church), the Mennonite Brethren Church, the Templers, the River Brethren, and the Schwarzenau Brethren.

 Baptist General Conference/Converge

 Converge, formerly known as the Baptist General Conference, emerged as a result of Radical Pietism spreading in Sweden.
 The denomination emerged among Radical Pietists who separated from state churches and emphasizes the doctrines of "believer's baptism, a believer's church, free access to read and study Scripture, the importance of prayer and other spiritual disciplines, and a lifestyle that exhibited separation from sin."

+North American Baptist Conference

+The North American Baptist Conference emerged in a similar way to the Baptist General Conference, but in the United States and Canada for German speaking immigrants.